 Wellness & Preventive Care

 Birds and other exotic pets, like cats and dogs, benefit from regular veterinary care to help them live a long, happy, and healthy life.
 Our veterinarians are trained in the special care and husbandry requirements, as well as veterinary treatment, that these animals require.

 Our veterinarian will examine your pet's housing, nutrition, and care during the initial wellness visit.
 A comprehensive physical examination will be performed.
 When necessary, health screening tests and pet vaccinations will be discussed and recommended.
 Any concerns you may have about husbandry, health, or behavior will be discussed with our veterinarian, who will also answer any questions you may have.
 Recommendations will be tailored to your pet's and family's specific needs.

-- What can I expect at an exotic appointment?
+- What can I expect at a vet visit for exotic pets?

 Our veterinarian can examine birds and other exotic pets with health or behavior issues.
-If possible, please call (256) 446-8888 ahead of time to check on our veterinarian's availability.
-While we accept walk-in and work-in emergencies for exotic pets, if appointments are double-booked, there may be an additional fee.
+We accept walk-in and work-in emergencies for exotic pets.

 Rabbits, ferrets, guinea pigs, hedgehogs, chinchillas, rats, mice, hamsters, and gerbils are examples of exotic mammals.
 Many exotic pets are prey species in the wild, and as a result, they can hide illness symptoms until it is quite advanced, which is why preventive veterinary care is critical.

 The avian species encompasses everything that has to do with birds.
 These small exotic animals have grown in popularity as pets among those looking for intelligent, affectionate companions with plenty of personalities.